Solair World

 Choosing between high and low-voltage solar panels ultimately depends on individual energy requirements, budget, and available space.

-To connect solar panels in parallel, their output voltages must match.
 If one panel has a higher voltage than the others, it will provide more load current until its voltage drops to the same level as that of the other panels.

 Hence, combining solar panels with different voltages in parallel may result in uneven power distribution, reducing the system’s overall efficiency and compromising its effectiveness.